Every single track in Battletoads in Battlemaniacs. Playlist.

 Fighting Frogs, Combat Amphibians

-That One Boss: Karnath, that giant snake from the Arcade version can kill you in one-hit if you're playing in Co-Op (two if you're going solo).
-You'd better hope that you're quick enough to dodge his nasty bite attack or else you'll be out several dollars worth of quarters.
+Karnath, that giant snake from the Arcade version can kill you in one-hit if you're playing in Co-Op (two if you're going solo).
+You'd better hope that you're quick enough to dodge his nasty bite attack —which he is frighteningly good with timing— or else you'll be out several dollars worth of quarters.

 In the NES game, Robo-Manus from Intruder Excluder.
 The fact that he ignores your Mercy Invincibility should tell you enough.
 He also has a Goomba Stomp.
 Instant kill, ignores your Mercy Invincibility.
 Hope you got a lot of juggling practice back in level 5.